day8/re-frame/docs/ApplicationState.md

 1. Here's the big one:  because there is a single source of truth, we write no code to synchronize state between many different stateful components.
-I cannot stress too much how significant this is.
+I cannot stress enough how significant this is.
 You end up writing less code and an entire class of bugs is eliminated.
-(This mindset very different to OO which involves distributing state across objects, and then ensuring that state is synchronized, all the while trying to hide it, which is, when you think about it, quite crazy ... and I did it for years).
+(This mindset is very different to OO which involves distributing state across objects, and then ensuring that state is synchronized, all the while trying to hide it, which is, when you think about it, quite crazy ... and I did it for years).